 U of I faculty Ximing Cai, Madhu Khanna, Stephen P. Long and Reid Christianson will help identify innovative ways of increasing land, nutrient, and water use efficiency to maximize maize, soy, and bioenergy crop production in the U.S. Corn Belt.

 Crops in silico: Computer Modeling — from Molecule to Ecosystem

 Led by Crop Sciences and Plant Biology Professor Stephen Long and Plant Biology Assistant Professor Amy Marshall-Colón, the team will research how to accurately predict and model plant response to climate change — from the molecular to the ecosystem level.

 Awarded $140,00 in June 2014.

-Led by Agricultural and Biological Engineering Emeritus Professor Bruce Elliott-Litchfield, researchers have developed and field-tested prototype cooking systems that use stored solar energy.
+Led by Agricultural and Biological Engineering Emeritus Professor Bruce Elliott-Litchfield, researchers developed and field-tested prototype cooking systems that use stored solar energy.

 More on Ecosystems